Authentic pasta fagioli recipe(called pasta fazool or pasta e fasule) is a warm and hearty first course.

 Freezing: I do not recommend freezing your pasta and beans.

-You can freeze the soup without pasta, and then add the pasta when you want to eat it.
+You can freeze the bean soup without pasta and add it when you want to eat it.
+Freeze for 2-3 months.

 CONNECT WITH THE BELLA VITA!